upstash/context7-legacy/README.md

 ---

-## Using Context7 in Your Projects
+## Using Context7

-### Generate Context for Your Project
+### Generate Context for Your Library

-1. Add your project to Context7 using one of the methods below.
+1. Add your library to Context7 using one of the methods below.
 2. Once processed, access your documentation as contextual snippets.
 3. Refine results by searching topics and adjusting token size as needed.